GloriaY007/Final-Group-Project-/README.md

 The team also collectively answered questions regarding the ***Presentation*** (see above).

 ### Segment II: Build the Pieces

+During the 2nd Segment, the project team, will be focused on building the separate pieces that compose the group project.
+During this phase, Gloria will be a :red_circle:, Lynn will be a :small_red_triangle:, Assitan will be a :heavy_multiplication_x:, and Diana will be a :black_square_button:.

+Here is a list of deliverables for *Sunday, May 2, 2021* and their assigned reponsible team member:
+- [x] Topic for the project
+- [x] Continuing with analysis and creating visuals to accompany the data story by @GloriaY007
+     - [x] Presentation slides
+     - [x] Description of the data exploration phase of the project
+     - [ ] Description of the analysis phase of the project
+- [x] Refining of the machine learning model we'll be using (train and test) by @borkard
+- [x] Outlining and beginning the work on a dashboard to house your final project.
+Checking and testing the work completed against the rubric by @assaci
+- [x] Transforming of the mockup database into a full database that integrates with our work by @lynnokang

 ### Segment III: Plug It In